Chair, Associate Professor Laura Barwegen

 Academically grounded in that they…

-Articulate a biblically, theologically, historically, and philosophically grounded perspective of formation and ministry.
+Articulate a biblical, theological, historical, and philosophical perspective of formation and ministry.

 Spiritually maturing in that they…

-Explore one's gifts and calling, responding to areas of strength and challenge in preparation for serving the needs of the church and the world.
+Identify one's gifts and calling, responding to areas of strength and challenge in preparation for serving the needs of the church and the world.

 Practically skilled in that they…

 Minister and teach effectively, integrating theory and scripture into creative practice with integrity, humility, and grace.

-Are collaborative and compassionate, balancing the needs of others with adequate self-care.
+Serve collaboratively and compassionately, balancing the needs of others with adequate self-care.

 The Master’s program in Christian Formation and Ministry prepares students to foster the development, growth, nurture, and wholeness of Christians in a wide array of ministry settings.
 Our department is convinced that the individual well prepared for ministry will possess a strong liberal arts foundation in ministry-relevant disciplines, a growing capacity to effectively link theory and practice in concrete ministry settings, and a purposeful participation in an ongoing process of personal spiritual formation.
 Through these various avenues, students work to develop an integrated philosophy of formation and ministry that is biblically and theologically grounded, academically informed, and relevant to the needs of a changing world.

 While all of the courses are designed to reflect broad ministry concerns, students are encouraged to pursue their particular ministry interests throughout the program.
 Beyond the core requirements, students are required to select an area of ministry concentration.
-Students may choose a ministry concentration in Student Development; Church and Parachurch; Bible, Theology, and Ministry; Children and Families; or Outdoor Adventure Leadership.
+Students may choose a ministry concentration in Student Development; Church and Parachurch Ministry; Bible, Theology, and Ministry; or Outdoor and Adventure Leadership.
 Regardless of the chosen focus area, students will benefit from the combination of core ministry themes and more specialized courses in areas of personal interest.

 Admission to the Christian Formation and Ministry graduate program is open both to those who are currently involved in ministry and to those who are preparing for future ministry.
 Admission does not require a specific undergraduate major or a prescribed set of courses, but students are expected to possess a basic knowledge of the Bible and proficiency in written and spoken English.
 Since this program is aimed at preparing students for Christian ministry, continued enrollment in the degree program requires successful candidacy approval, which occurs after admission and before 12 hours of coursework have been completed.
 During the candidacy approval process, CFM professors will evaluate the presence of essential ministry skills and dispositions, as well as the student's demonstration of a commitment to growth in Christian virtues.
 At the time of acceptance into the program, the department will notify the student if there are course deficiencies which need to be met.

-Requirements for the Christian Formation and Ministry program leading to a Master of Arts degree consist of the successful completion of 42 semester hours, a comprehensive examination, and a capstone project or internship.
+Requirements for the Christian Formation and Ministry program leading to a Master of Arts degree consist of the successful completion of 42 semester hours.
 Students are required to complete 24 hours of core courses plus an additional 18 hours in a specified area of concentration.